Welcome to the Stripe Privacy Center!

 At Stripe we care deeply about the protection of our users’ data and we’ve looked closely at how to ensure that we remain compliant with evolving European law regarding transfers of European personal data.

 Stripe’s services in Europe are provided by a Stripe affiliate—Stripe Payments Europe Limited (“Stripe Payments Europe”)—an entity located in Ireland.
 In providing Stripe Services, Stripe Payments Europe transfers personal data to Stripe, Inc., in the U.S. To ensure the adequate protection of personal data, we have certified to the EU-U.S. and Swiss-U.S. Privacy Shield Framework.
 For more information, please read our Privacy Shield Policy.
-In addition to Privacy Shield, Stripe continues to employ additional compliance measures to ensure an adequate level of protection of personal data transferred outside the European Economic Area.
+In addition to Privacy Shield, Stripe continues to employ additional compliance measures to ensure an adequate level of protection of personal data transferred outside the European Economic Area and the UK.

 Our aim is to ensure that Stripe remains compliant with European data protection laws and also to assist our users in doing so.
 If you have additional questions, please contact us.